hithuv/OpenGL-Curve_Polyline/hw2/README.md

 Check all features implemented with "x" in "[ ]"s.
 Features or parts left unchecked here won't be graded!

-- [ ] 1.
+- [x] 1.
 One Segment of Cubic Bezier Spline
-- [ ] 2.
+- [x] 2.
 Piecewise C(2) Cubic Bezier Spline
-  - [ ] Base Spline Creation And Display
+  - [x] Base Spline Creation And Display
-  - [ ] Control Node Dragging
+  - [x] Control Node Dragging
-  - [ ] Control Node Insertion
+  - [x] Control Node Insertion CANT INSERT JUST A SINGLE NODE
-  - [ ] Control Node Deletion
+  - [x] Control Node Deletion
-  - [ ] Save to File
+  - [x] Save to File
-  - [ ] Load from File
+  - [x] Load from File
-- [ ] 3.
+- [x] 3.
 Catmull-Rom Spline
-  - [ ] Base Spline Creation And Display
+  - [x] Base Spline Creation And Display
-  - [ ] Interpolation Point Dragging
+  - [x] Interpolation Point Dragging
-  - [ ] Interpolation Point Insertion
+  - [x] Interpolation Point Insertion
-  - [ ] Interpolation Point Deletion
+  - [x] Interpolation Point Deletion
-  - [ ] Save to File
+  - [x] Save to File
-  - [ ] Load from File
+  - [x] Load from File
-- [ ] 4.
+- [x] 4.
 Extension to 3D (BONUS)
-  - [ ] Tracking Ball
+  - [x] Tracking Ball
-  - [ ] One Segment of Cubic Bezier Spline
+  - [x] One Segment of Cubic Bezier Spline
-  - [ ] Piecewise C(2) Bezier Spline
+  - [x] Piecewise C(2) Bezier Spline
-  - [ ] Catmull-Rom Spline
+  - [x] Catmull-Rom Spline

 ## Usage

-- If you have implemented extra functionalities not mentioned in the manual, you may specify them here.
-- If your program failed to obey the required mouse/keyboard gestures, you may also specify your own setting here.
-In this case, penalties may apply.
+If Insert or delete keys do not delete a point, please use key 'I' to insert and key 'BACKSPACE' to delete.
+Selecting a point turns into white, can insert, or delete now.
+Direct click and drag works, and indicated by point in white.
+In 3D mode, should select either key 1(bezier) or key 3(catmullRom) W and S : camera move in z axis
+A and D : camera move x axis
+Q and E : camera move y axis
+R camera rotates the points CCW So can add new points